NateWr/restaurant-reservations/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.4.1 =
+This update is a maintenance release that fixes a couple minor issues, adds French and Italian translations, and includes some under-the-hood changes to support upcoming extensions.

 = 1.4 =
 Thanks to sponsorship from Gemini Design, the plugin now supports sending an email directly to customers from the list of bookings, so you can request more details or suggest an alternative booking time.
 This update also improves the German translation and adds a Hebrew translation.
 Read the full changelog for details.